How To Do A Wheelie On A Bike- Expert Tips and Tricks

 • Comfort

-The most important tip is to try to focus on maintaining the grip on your handlebar.
+Tip: Focus on maintaining the grip on your handlebar.
 It should be firm when you shift your weight to the back.

 Get Into Low Gear (For Mountain Bikes)

-Time To Put The Dominant Foot Forward
+Step 3: Time To Put The Dominant Foot Forward

-Lifting The Front Wheel
+Step 4: Now Lift The Front Wheel

-This is where the real fun begins.
 Your feet need to be in the same position as the bike when it is in motion.
-After doing that, stand up on your seat gently and slowly, then lift the front wheel up by pulling the handlebars back.
+After doing that, stand up on your seat gently and slowly.
+Then lift the front wheel by pulling the handlebars back.
+Stop pedaling at the exact moment when you lift the bike.
 Keep on practicing this step, it is completely okay even if manage to lift the wheel by a few inches.

-Practice Manuals Frequently
+Step 5: Practice Manuals Frequently

 • Keep your bike 40 degrees off the floor